 “Caching” is when an internet browser “stores” copies of images in a temporary storage location, or cache, so that they can be accessed by the browser more quickly in the future.
 Think of visiting a website for the first time: your browser needs to process a lot of file information before it can display the website in full.

-It only wants to do that job once, so it automatically stores much of the site content in a temporary cache, so that the next time you visit the site – provided it hasn’t been months and months – the browser only has to pull images and other content from the cache, for a quick and easy load.
+It only wants to do that job once, so it automatically stores much of the site content in a temporary cache.
+However, there may be times when the cache might be filled with outdated information, so to ensure the freshest content, you may need to ‘clear the cache’.
+After clearing the cache, the next time you visit the site – provided it hasn’t been months and months – the browser only has to pull images and other content from the cache, for a quick and easy load.
 Browsers cache files until their time to live (TTL) expires.

 To ensure your website’s images can be easily cached for visitors to your website, integrate a WordPress caching plugin – here are Elementor’s top five picks.